 In a little more detail, RTR assumes that transactions within the vote window are independent.
-For example, given a router and a backend processing transactions, as shown in Figure 2.6 for the C++ API, transactions processed between execution of AcceptTransaction and the final Receive that occurs after the SQL commit or rollback will have the same commit sequence number.
+For example, given a router and a backend processing transactions, as shown in Figure 2.6, "CSN Vote Window for the C++ API" for the C++ API, transactions processed between execution of AcceptTransaction and the final Receive that occurs after the SQL commit or rollback will have the same commit sequence number.